-My teaching responsibilities consist of courses and seminars on clinical neuropsychology and clinical skills for master’s level psychology students.
-I’m responsible of the clinical practice (field training) as well.
+My teaching responsibilities in the bachelor and master programs of psychology consist of courses and seminars on clinical neuropsychology and clinical skills, as well as the clinical internship of master studies.
 I supervise theses on all levels: bachelor’s, master’s, and doctoral.

-Together with Miina Sillanpää Foundation we have been developing a new network based rehabilitation model for patients with early phases of memory problems.
-The aim is to support the patients’ independence and active everyday life.
-Support is provided to the significant others as well.
-During 2013-2015 we developed a cognitive software based on the FORAMENRehab which is now freely available for everyone (https://www.miinasillanpaa.fi/aivotreeni/), and provided community-based intervention for the patients and their relatives.
-Results of this intervention will be published in 2017.
-Erja Poutiainen and her team in Kuntoutussäätiö are responsible for the scientific research.
+Muistiluuri: Together with Miina Sillanpää Foundation we developed a new network- based rehabilitation model for patients with early phases of memory problems.
+The aim was to support the patients’ independence and active everyday life, and to provide support to the significant others.
+During 2013-2015 we developed a cognitive software which is now freely available at Muistipuisto for everyone (https://www.miinasillanpaa.fi/aivotreeni/).